 Students may register via the web by using CougarNet and the Enrollment Services Tab.
-Please refer to the Columbus State University Class Schedules page on the Web for specific dates and information regarding early registration, late registration and schedule change.
+Please refer to the Columbus State University Class Schedules page on the web for specific dates and information regarding registration and schedule change.

 Courses numbered 6000 and above are open only to graduate students.
 Courses with 5000 numbers are open to both graduate and advanced-standing undergraduate students.
 In these courses, however, graduate students must do more extensive reading, prepare additional reports, and produce papers or other projects requiring more intensive research.

 Undergraduate students with a minimum institutional grade point average of 2.75 who are within six semester hours of completing the baccalaureate degree from Columbus State University may register for graduate courses upon recommendation of their advisor.
 The total course load may not exceed 12 semester hours.
 A grade of B or better in the graduate course is required for use toward a master's degree.
 No more than nine semester hours of graduate credit may be earned before completion of the baccalaureate degree.
 Under no circumstances may a course be used for both graduate and undergraduate credit.
 Students must submit an application for graduation prior to registering for graduate courses; the registrar will verify eligibility for enrollment.
 Students desiring to take College of Education and Health Professions courses must fulfill graduate admission requirements and be accepted for graduate studies in their desired program area prior to enrollment.